 Individuals should be supported to plan how they will distribute their personal effects in the event of their death.
-This must be recorded in their Good Life Support Plan, Advanced Care Plan or their will.
-Care & Support staff supporting an individual with this must not be named as beneficiaries.
+This must be recorded in their Good Life Support Plan/R&V, Advanced Care Plan or their will.
+Care & Support staff supporting an individual with this must not be named as beneficiaries or as executors of a will.